kwameayanful/alx-system_engineering-devops/README.md

-This is my firt attempt at shell basics
+This is my first attempt at Shell permissions